uoftweb/w3-tailwind/README.md

 # Deep Dive into Utility-first CSS with Tailwind

+Want to make your CSS simple and efficient?
+Say goodbye to random class names and the pain of CSS with Tailwind CSS!
+In this workshop we will teach you how to install Tailwind, apply the (philosophy/best practices) of the library, use the library to create a simple UI, and even extend the library with plugins and themes.

 ## Instructions - pre-demo

 1. In the top right corner, click the `Fork` button.
 Please fork this repo to your own GitHub account.